Omaha reels as man accused of killing Black Lives Matter protester found dead

 “I surely don’t want anybody in my community to say this has been brought to a conclusion,” said Preston Love, a longtime civil rights activist and Democrat who is running a write-in candidacy for the U.S. Senate against Republican Sen. Ben Sasse.
 “This case evolved out of an environment we need to deal with.
 The fact that we’re not going to have a trial does not change any of that.”

 Speaking at a news conference Sunday, Gardner’s lawyer, Stuart J. Dornan, called the former Marine’s death “a terrible tragedy.”
-Gardner served two tours in Iraq and had long suffered from post-traumatic stress disorder, his attorneys said.
+Gardner served two tours in Iraq and had long suffered from post-traumatic stress disorder, his attorneys said, adding that he was set to fly back to the area to turn himself in to authorities Monday evening.

-“That night in the Old Market was a crossroads of where anger and fear met, and unfortunately, violence ensued and two young men have lost their lives,” Gardner said, referring to the neighborhood where the shooting took place.
+“That night in the Old Market was a crossroads of where anger and fear met, and unfortunately, violence ensued and two young men have lost their lives,” Dornan said, referring to the neighborhood where the shooting took place.

 Reached by phone, Gardner’s father, David, said, “I’m sorry, I just don’t have anything to say.”